coltonomous/Chicken-Chaser-HD/README.md

 Dependencies: Python 2.7.3 pygame for Python 2.7.3 cx_freeze for Python 2.7.3 (for setup file only) Python's random library (for randomly spawning the obstacles.

 Licensing: None.
 Go ham, just be careful of the assets.

+Special Thanks:
+Sentdex, whose stellar YouTube tutorials helped make this possible.
+The amazing Python community for developing such awesome tools!